Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Outline of the proof of Proposition 2.3

-A simple inclusion-exclusion lower bound on $P(\cup_{i=1}^{\lfloor 2^{-1}\ep^{-1}\rfloor}A_i)$ shows that for $\ep\le 1/4$, with probability at least $3/16$, at least one cluster of $\bar U^i$ survives until it attains mass $1$.
-We will focus on the corresponding $U^i$ and to show it is non-zero with positive probability (all uniformly in $\ep$), we will establish a uniform (in $\ep$) escape rate.
+A simple inclusion--exclusion lower bound on $P(\bigcup_{i=1}^{\lfloor 2^{-1}\ep^{-1}\rfloor}A_i)$ shows that for $\ep\le1/4$, with probability at least $3/16$, at least one cluster of $\bar U^i$ survives until it attains mass $1$.
+We will focus on the corresponding $U^i$ and to show it is nonzero with positive probability (all uniformly in $\ep$), and we will establish a uniform (in~$\ep$) escape rate.
 Set

 and note that $\beta<3/2$ for $\gamma<3/4$.
 Our escape rate depends on a parameter $\delta_1\in(0,1)$ (which will eventually be taken small enough depending on $\gamma$) and is given in the event